What Is Marketing Automation?

 Marketing automation makes a marketer's job a lot easier.
 It is an umbrella term for technology that automatically manages marketing processes and campaigns across multiple channels.
 This makes it easy to send automated emails, texts, social media posts, and messages in chat apps.
-This ensures that you can implement a digital marketing strategy without manually having to press send on each and every email, text, social media post, or message in chat apps.
+Also, this ensures that you can implement a digital marketing strategy without manually having to press send on each and every email, text, social media post, or message in chat apps.

 To send these marketing messages automatically, a set of triggers and tasks must be defined.
 These triggers and tasks are referred to as workflows.
 Workflows can be drawn up from scratch, but marketing automation software usually contains certain templates to easily define workflows.